The end of the beginning

 The hospital wanted to allow its users to add their company laptops and stationary computers to trusted devices so it’s not necessary to re-authenticate with the second factor every time employees were actually accessing their resources.

-That was a feature that we had on our roadmap and one month after our discovery call we were able to fulfill our customer’s needs and enable trusted devices mechanism as one of the features.
+That was a feature that we had on our roadmap and one month after our discovery call we were able to fulfill our customer’s needs and enable a trusted devices mechanism as one of the features.

 Use Case 6: Windows Hello, SSL VPN, OWA (Outlook Web Access)…